 I begun to breastfeed her shortly after she was born.
 I knew that I was going to breastfeed my baby before she was born.
 The reason I chose to breastfeed my baby, was the financial savings.
 Breastfeeding saves parents thousands of dollars alone in the first year of life.
 I wasn’t in a position to be able to afford formula and I wasn’t aware of the WIC program for low-income women, infants, and children.

-Recover was Tough
+Recovery was Tough

 I had an episiotomy when I was delivering my daughter.
 The doctor cut me so that I wouldn’t tear.
 This was the worst part of my recovery and I was in pain for a few weeks.
 It probably took over 6 months for me to completely heal.

-Found out my Daughter was Born Deaf
+Daughter was Born Deaf

 Shortly after my daughter was born, she was given an infant hearing screening.
 She failed the first screening and was scheduled for a repeat test in a few weeks.
 I took her back to the hospital for a second hearing screening and she failed the hearing test again.
 I was crushed as a mom because my daughter was born deaf.
 I beat myself up and tried to remember if I did anything during my pregnancy that could have caused this.
 She had to have multiple hearing tests during the first few months of her life.
 We found out that she had a bilateral hearing loss in both ears and that she was severe to profoundly hearing impaired, basically this is a nice way of saying that she was deaf.